uym2/TreeShrink/README.md

 - **Inputs**:
     - One or more phylogenetic trees with branch lengths.
 If more than one, the trees should be on overlapping sets of species.
     - Optional: A number `k` ≤ the total number of species.
     - Optional: a selection of one of the three implemented algorithms for outlier     detection.
+    - Optional: a false positive tolerance rate, `α`
 - **Outputs**:
     - The removing sets: the set of species to be removed from each input tree to maximally reduce its diameter for each of the removal sizes 1, 2, ..., k.
     - A final suggested list of species to be removed from each input tree, computed based on the selected statistical test.